psmith35/CityRun/README.md

 ## Features

-- Moving the Character, Background, and Obstacles.
+- Moving the Character, Background, and Obstacles
 - Jumping and Double-Jumping
 - Increasing Score
 - Making the Game Move and the Score Increase Twice as Fast